Online Doctor of Education (Ed.D.) in Leadership and Learning in Organizations

 Final Application Deadline

 Applicants are encouraged to submit their application as soon as possible.
-Students who submit their application by the priority deadline will receive an admissions decision sooner.
+Those who submit their application by the priority deadline will receive an admissions decision sooner.

 A bachelor’s degree from an accredited institution.

-A superior scholastic record, normally above a 3.0 GPA.
+A superior undergraduate scholastic record, normally above a 3.0 GPA.

 A high level of verbal and quantitative ability.
-Evidence may include the GRE, GMAT, or other indicators of verbal and quantitative skill.
+Submission of GRE or GMAT scores, or other indicators of verbal and quantitative skill, is strongly encouraged.

-A Statement of Purpose that explains your reasons for wishing to undertake doctoral study at Peabody College, your professional goals, and any additional information that may aid the admissions committee in evaluating your application.
+A Statement of Purpose that explains your reasons for wishing to undertake doctoral study at Vanderbilt Peabody College of education and human development, your professional goals, and any additional information that may aid the admissions committee in evaluating your application.

 Applicants must submit the following items with their application:

-Official academic records from all colleges or universities attended must be submitted.
 Many schools issue transcripts electronically, either through their own web services or through vendors.
-If this option is available, please specify that your transcript(s) be sent to firstname.lastname@example.org, as this will expedite the delivery of your transcript(s) and the completion of your application.
+If this option is available, please have your transcript(s) emailed to this address: email@example.com.
+This will expedite the delivery of your transcript(s) and the completion of your application.

 Applicants to the online doctor of education (Ed.D.) in leadership and learning in organizations program are required to write a Statement of Purpose that explains their desire to pursue doctoral study at Peabody College.

 The Statement of Purpose gives prospective students the opportunity to outline their professional goals and highlight any professional or academic experiences that have prepared them to pursue a doctor of education.
-This portion of the application is also used to evaluate effective verbal, writing and analytical skills.
-Applicants should provide clear and compelling reasoning for their motivations and qualifications for doctoral study to write an effective Statement of Purpose.
+This portion of the application is also used to evaluate effective verbal, writing, and analytical skills.
+To write an effective Statement of Purpose, applicants should provide clear and compelling reasoning for their motivations and qualifications for doctoral study.

 A professional résumé is required.
 Your résumé should include all relevant professional and academic experiences and accomplishments.

-In addition to program-specific application requirements, international applicants must also submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+In addition to program-specific application requirements, applicants whose native language is not English must also submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.

-TOEFL or IELTS scores are required from all international applicants unless they have received a college degree from an institution in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, or from an English medium university in South Africa.
+TOEFL or IELTS scores are required from all applicants whose native languages are not English unless they have received a college degree from an institution in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, or an English medium university in South Africa.

-NOTE: International students with degrees from non-U.S. institutions who are admitted and enroll at Vanderbilt University’s Peabody College are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Graduate Admissions Office.
-The World Education Services (WES) is the preferred agency used by Peabody College.
-A WES evaluation is not required for the application.
+International students with degrees from non-U.S. institutions who are admitted and who enroll at Vanderbilt are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Vanderbilt University’s Registrar’s Office.
+World Education Services (WES) is the preferred agency used by Peabody College.
+A WES evaluation is not required for the application but must be completed before the student can matriculate.

-Begin your application to the Peabody College Ed.D. program today, or contact an admissions counselor with any of your questions at email@example.com or 1-855-338-4540.
+Begin your application to the Peabody College Ed.D. today, or contact an admissions counselor with any of your questions at email@example.com or +1-855-338-4540.